-- The Board Meeting for the approvel of Audited Accounts for the year ended June 30, 2019 was also convened and the Annual General Meeting of the Shareholders of the Company took place on 28-01-2022 at 02.00 PM. - ii) Under the Scheme of Arrangement new Bank Accounts were opened with Habib Bank Limited, Circular Road, Faisalabad.
-Uptil the signing of this report, an amount of Rs.653.758 million was adjusted against the total principal liability of the company.
+iii) Under the Scheme of Arrangement new Bank Accounts were opened with Habib Bank Limited, Circular Road, Faisalabad.
+Up till the signing of this report, an amount of Rs.669.517 million was adjusted against the total principal liability of the company.
 Sponsors loan at Rs.350 million was also deposited in HBL Account and the same was subordinated to the total loans of the banks.
 Sponsors have sold their own shareholding to an investor to generate funds for the company.